Skip to main content

 Tips

-• The live preview uses sample values to show how your formula will resolve — check it before saving.
+• Check the preview before saving.
+It uses sample values to show how your formula resolves.

-• If a referenced field is empty, the formula resolves to an empty string and math won’t compute.
-Make sure the fields you reference have values.
+• Fill the fields you reference.
+If a referenced field is empty, the formula resolves to an empty string and the math will not compute.

-• Computed product variables can reference other computed variables, global variables, brand variables, and category variables in their formulas.
+• Combine variable types.
+Product variables can reference other product, global, brand, and category variables in their formulas.